top of page

 Mobile Reimbursement

 Taxpayers may have to pay for their home phone and mobile devices.
 An employee is entitled to a tax-free reimbursement of incurred expenses under the income tax law.
-The employee is entitled to compensation for the lesser of the amount included in their salary package or the actual amount they actually paid on their bills.
+The employee is entitled to compensation for the lesser of the amount included in their salary package or the actual amount they paid on their bills.

 Books and Periodicals